Last updated:

 • Less suited for audit-driven or review-heavy environments

-Best for: Service-based businesses, not professional accounting firms.
+FreshBooks is best for service-based businesses, not professional accounting firms.

 • Supports basic automation and compliance-related workflows